SAFRAN-LAB/AGQ/README.md

 Adaptive Gaussian Quadrature in 1D and 2D
 ===

 Adaptive Gaussian quadrature in 1D and 2D.
 Gauss-Legendre quadrature is used on each panel.
-Each panel is adaptively sub-divided till convergence of the quadrature on each panel is reached.
+Each panel is adaptively sub-divided till convergence of the quadrature (to the desired precision) on each panel is reached.

 ---
 AGQ on interval: